Asur255/reflection-learning-journal-Asur255/README.md

 **Git content - Which git command did I use and why?**
 *I use the git reset mixed as this resets back to the working directory.
 A soft reset would only reset back to the staging area, and a hard reset would remove any uncommited changes.*

+## Learning Journal 04
+**1 Lecture content**
+*Overall, I am enjoying the lecture content.
+The content taught in the previous weeks has been particularly challenging to understand as writing JavaScript is a very new concept for me.
+However, I enjoy this challenge as I find the learning interesting and particularly rewarding when I finally understand it.*

+##